Tomaso Belloni, Chair, SC E

 Terms of Reference

-Sub-commission E2 deals with the study of the Sun as a star including, in particular, the theoretical and observational study of solar structure and radiation.
-The latter topics cover the solar interior structure and dynamics, the mechanism of solar magnetic cycles, the structure and dynamics of the lower solar atmosphere and of its magnetic field because of their relevance and implications to the understanding of the solar-stellar connection, and in the same line the sources of solar irradiance and long-term variability.
+Sub-commission E2 deals with the study of the Sun as a star including, in particular, the theoretical and observational study of the solar structure and radiation.
+The latter topics cover the solar interior structure and dynamics, the mechanism of solar magnetic cycles, the structure and dynamics of the lower solar atmosphere, including phenomena that influence its radiation and energetic balance, as well as the structure of its magnetic field because of its relevance and implications to the understanding of the solar-stellar connection.
+In the same line, E2 deals with the sources of solar irradiance and their long-term variability.

 Top